-ME to WE: A social enterprise that fuels WE Charity
+ME to WE is an award-winning social enterprise dedicated to supporting WE Charity

 What you need to know about WE Charity’s partnership with ME to WE.

 - ME to WE is a social enterprise that was created in 2005 (from predecessor Leaders Today) to support the award-winning development work of WE Charity.

 - ME to WE’s financial support enables WE Charity to scale its operational capacity while keeping a low administration rate of approximately 10% to ensure the maximum dollars donated go to social programs.